20 Must-Do Bucket List Experiences in Victoria to Explore in 2026

 Hike to The Pinnacle in the Grampians

-Victoria’s High Country doesn’t get the same star power as the coast, but those who make the pilgrimage to the Grampians understand its magic.
-The Pinnacle is the showstopper—a hike that tests your calves but rewards you with a view that stretches to infinity.
+Victoria’s High Country may not command the same fanfare as the coast, but those who make the journey understand its pull.
+The Pinnacle steals the show; a hike that challenges your calves and rewards you with a view that dissolves into the horizon.

-The trail weaves through towering rock formations and mossy gullies, past hidden waterfalls and ancient Aboriginal rock art.
-When you reach the top, the entire landscape unfolds beneath you—jagged peaks, deep green valleys, and the occasional wedge-tailed eagle soaring overhead.
+The trail passes rock formations, mossy gullies, cascading water and ancient Aboriginal rock art.
+At the summit, the landscape unfurls — peaks, valleys and the shadow of a wedge-tailed eagle tracing circles overhead.

 Indulge at Brae in Birregurra